Welcome to today's edition of the Rush 24-7 podcast.

 Here's John King.

-Now, this is uh also the same show, CNN.
+Now, this is also same show, CNN.

 John King anticipating that some jerk out there might dare criticize Obama for doing this.

-This is a moment of reconciliation, it's a moment of tribute to a great man, and it was not a time to make a political statement, so you shake hands out of respect for the moment and move on.
+And it was not a time to make a political statement, so you shake hands out of respect for the moment and move on.

-Will President Obama get some criticism for that brief handshake and that very, very brief uh greeting or conversation?
+Will President Obama get some criticism for that brief handshake and that very, very brief greeting or conversation?

 Yes, he will.